 Sensei Serrian began training in Yoshukai karate in January of 2013 and received her first degree black belt in April of 2016.
+In April of 2018 she received her 2nd degree.
 She served as instructor apprentice under Sensei Hofmeister and became Head Instructor of Athens Yoshukai Karate in November of 2016.

 Sensei Serrian cross trains in Kyuki-do and received her first degree black belt in that style in April 2017.
-She also studies Hapkido.
+She also studies Hapkido and is currently a purple belt.

 When not teaching Yoshukai, Sensei Serrian works as a children’s instructor at AKF Athens Martial Arts.